AECP-ETHZ/FARMIND/README.md

 	The gams program will produce a results file for the ABM to process.
 Until then it will wait.

 	When the model is running in test mode, the batch file 'run_gams.bat' will copy a output file (stored in /data/ folder as 'Grossmargin_P4,00').

+3. "Exiting Farmind.
+Input number of iterations."

+	Input number of years (integer) required for the simulation when running the batch file

+4. "Exiting Farmind.
+Input MP Model: WEEDCONTROL or SWISSLAND."

+	Input which model you want the ABM to interface with during operations.